*This is an unrevised version of the paper.

 “Transcendence refers to the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos” (Maslow, 1971, p.
 269).

 Frankl argued that self-transcendence was merely a by-product of pursuing self-transcendence.
 Wong (2005) provided a similar but more detailed critique of Maslow’s hierarchical model.
 However, Kaufman (2020) is correct in that there is no real conflict between self-actualization and self-transcendence, because one moves freely from one state to another in a fluid manner.
-Actually, everyone begins with self-actualization, desiring to develop our potentials and become our best self; however, this could happen only when we are awakened to our need for b-values or self-transcendence.
+Actually, everyone begins with self-actualization, desiring to develop our potentials and become our best self; however, this could happen only when we are awakened to our need for b-values of being-values, such as goodness, rightness, justice; and benevolence – the kind of valuse that characterises self-transcendence.
 No purposes are equal.
 If one’s life goal is egotistic and worldly, success may result in ruining one’s life (Holiday, 2016).

 Rogers’ (1961) organismic valuing theory is also moving towards the direction of self-transcendence as evidenced in Kaufman’s (2020) new science of self-actualization.
 Likewise, Maurer and Daukantaitė (2020) reviewed a great deal of empirical evidence supporting the connection between the organismic valuing theory of personal growth and self-transcendence.
 In a qualitative study of highly self-transcendent individuals, Reischer et al. (2020) confirmed that these individuals tended to narrate their lived experiences as spiritual journeys of humanistic growth toward self‐transcendence during the later middle age.